-Look at this poster (Text B), explain the message it conveys and tell us if you agree or disagree with it and why.
-Then, tell us what message it conveys about today's society.
+Read poster B. Explain the message it conveys and tell us if you agree or disagree with it and why.
+Then, tell us in what ways you think parents have to be present in the lives of their children and why.